There is a surprising number of great things to do outside in Chicago.

 But, for those who want to get in the river, kayaking is the best way!

 You can rent kayaks from several companies in Chicago.
 Or, sign up for an exciting kayaking tour so that you can get better acquainted with the city.

 Kayaking tours are great for tourists and locals alike.
 You can learn about history, architecture or gangsters from the water in the comfort of a kayak.

 There are also kayaking opportunities that allow you to watch the Navy Pier fireworks.

 8. Maggie Daley Park

-In summertime, Maggie Daley Park is fun for the whole family.
+In the summertime, Maggie Daley Park is fun for the whole family.

 There’s a rock-climbing wall, picnic groves, and tennis courts.
 No other tennis courts in the city have views like these!

 Also, make sure to walk across the nearby BP pedestrian bridge for some unforgettable views of Chicago.